 In this context, the Board of Directors approved a bond exchange, where floating rate notes disbursed by the EFSF to Greece were exchanged for fixed-coupon notes.
-In addition, the EFSF waived the step-up interest rate margin for the year 2017 on the €11.3 billion EFSF loan tranche that was used to finance a debt buy-back.
+In addition, the EFSF waived the step-up interest rate margin for the year 2017 on the €11.3 billion EFSF loan tranche that was used to finance a debt buyback.
 A margin of 2% had originally been foreseen, starting from 2017.
 A further measure - the smoothing of Greece's EFSF repayment profile - was completed on 10 February 2017.

 On 22 November 2018, the Board of Directors approved the implementation of a set of medium-term debt relief measures for Greece.
 The measures are set out in a number of EFSF documents including the Master Financial Assistance Facility Agreement between the EFSF and Greece.
-Euro area finance ministers had endorsed the measures at the Eurogroup meeting on 22 June 2018 and the EFSF will implement them in 2019.
-Following the implementation of these measures, Greece will have to repay the loans by 2070 according to the terms of the relevant financial assistance agreement.
+Euro area finance ministers had endorsed the measures at the Eurogroup meeting on 22 June 2018.
+The measures include a further deferral of interest and amortisation by 10 years and an extension of the maximum weighted average maturity (WAM) by 10 years on €96.4 billion of EFSF loans to Greece.
+Following implementation of the measures, the weighted average maturity for this part of Greece's EFSF loans is now 42.3 years.
+The interest deferral period, that was previously ending on 12 December 2022, was extended by 10 years until December 2032, i.e. interest accruing on €96.4 billion of EFSF loans to Greece is not due and payable but deferred.